Self-Powered Pulse Generator for Drug Delivery

 Applications

-Gene therapy
+- Gene therapy

-Drug delivery
+- Drug delivery

-Tissue regeneration and stimulation
+- Tissue regeneration and stimulation

 Advantages

-This self-powered pulse generator converts mechanical force into high-voltage electrical pulses (1 V to 50,000 V) with precise control, eliminating the need for batteries.
+This clickable self-powered pulse generator converts mechanical force into high-voltage electrical pulses (1 V to 50,000 V) with precise control, eliminating the need for batteries.
 Weighing less than 10 grams and manually operated, the device is portable and easy to use.
 A piezoelectric crystal compresses when mechanical force is applied, generating electrical pulses that can be precisely tuned by material selection.
 Interchangeable microchips loaded with drugs, DNA, or RNA, deliver cargo through hollow channels or microneedles when activated by these electrical pulses.
-Optional heating and ultrasound modules enhance drug delivery.
+Optional heating and ultrasound modules may enhance drug delivery.
 The reusable housing with disposable chips reduces treatment costs while enabling versatile multi-modal therapy.

 Invention Readiness